Lake Havasu City, Arizona: History

+Lake Havasu City was established on September 30, 1963 and was incorporated in 1978.

 The community first started during World War II as Site Six, an Army Air Corps rest camp on the shores of Lake Havasu.
 In 1958, American businessman Robert P. McCulloch purchased 3,353 acre of property on the east side of the lake along Pittsburgh Point, a peninsula that would eventually be transformed into an island.

 After four years of planning, McCulloch Properties acquired another 13,000 acre of federal land in the surrounding area.
 Lake Havasu City was established on September 30, 1963, by a resolution of the Mohave County Board of Supervisors, as the Lake Havasu Irrigation and Drainage District, making it a legal entity (the act is referenced in resolution #63-12-1).

 McCulloch Properties flew in prospective residents from around the United States for free in what became a substantial air operation.
 To qualify, prospective customers were required to put down a fully refundable deposit.
 McCulloch Properties acquired over a half-dozen commercial aircraft and in 1970, bought a small charter carrier, converting the operation into its own certificated airline, McCulloch International Airlines.
 From 1964 through 1978, 2,702 flights were made to Lake Havasu City bringing in prospective buyers.

-Lake Havasu City was incorporated in 1978.